-So, I signed up for what I thought was the best option - an enterprise-level OKR tool with a sleek interface and tons of bells and whistles.
-But then came the bill...
+So I signed up for what I thought was the best option to manage OKRs — an enterprise-level OKR tool with a sleek interface and tons of bells and whistles.
+But then came the bill.

-In this article, I’ll walk you through the best OKR software options for startups, explain the key differences between free and paid plans, and share how I found the right, cost-effective solution for my team’s needs.
+In this article, I'll walk you through the best OKR software options for growing teams, explain the key differences between free and paid plans, and share how I found the right, cost-effective solution.

 Let's explore how you can get started with OKRs without breaking the bank.

-Free OKR tools help startups stay focused, aligned, and on budget - all while tracking real progress.
+Free OKR tools help growing teams stay focused, aligned, and on budget — while tracking real progress.

-Each of these platforms offers unique features and benefits to help your team stay aligned, measure what matters, and hit your goals - without overspending.
+Here are 16 top free OKR software tools for 2026, including OKRs Tool, Weekdone, Effy and BOJA.
+Each platform offers unique features and benefits to help your team stay aligned, measure what matters, and hit your goals — without overspending.

 Short on time?
 Here's a quick comparison to help you choose the right fit fast:

-OKRs Tool is an OKR software for startups designed to simplify goal-setting, tracking, and alignment.
-With an intuitive interface and AI-driven features, it’s perfect for small teams that want a quick, cost-effective way to track their goals and stay aligned without the complexity of larger systems.
+OKRs Tool is OKR software built to simplify goal-setting, tracking, and alignment.
+With an intuitive interface, AI-driven features, and flat pricing, it's the right fit for teams that want a fast, cost-effective way to track their goals and stay aligned without the complexity of enterprise platforms.

-It’s also perfect for remote or distributed teams, with Slack integration and simple async updates that help everyone stay in sync without constant meetings.
+It's also well-suited for remote or distributed teams, with Slack and MS Teams integration and simple async updates that keep everyone in sync without constant meetings.

 Key Features:

-- AI-Generated OKRs: Automatically create relevant OKRs tailored to your startup’s needs.
+- AI-Generated OKRs: Automatically create relevant OKRs tailored to your team's needs.

-- Team-Based Pricing: Pay for your team, not per user, making it scalable as your team grows.
+- Flat Team-Based Pricing: Pay for your team, not per user — stays affordable as you grow.

 - Slack Integration: Automatically share OKR updates with your team, keeping everyone aligned.